apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 $ sudo apt-get install qrencode zbar-tools python-mnemonic python-qt4 python-pip
 {% endhighlight %}

-qrencode - used to encode QR codes into text
+`qrencode` - used to encode QR codes into text
-zbar-tools - this library contains the zbarcam command, used to decode QR codes from text
+`zbar-tools` - this library contains the zbarcam command, used to decode QR codes from text
-python-mnemonic - used to find the 24th word to satisfy the BIP39 checksum, in the findlastword.py script
+`python-mnemonic` - used to find the 24th word to satisfy the BIP39 checksum, in the findlastword.py script
-python-qt4, python-pip - electrum dependencies
+`python-qt4`, `python-pip` - electrum dependencies

 \- copy apps to folder